-- Show off concept art you made for your game - Post art online starting at conception and ending at production
+- Show off concept art you made for your game - Post art online starting at conception and ending at production (Tumblr, Deviantart, blog, Cartrdge, TMS)

 For the first part of the achievement you only need to bring your concept art to the main event and display it in some way.
 If some of your art wasn't implemented feel free to bring it anyway, as long as you have some art that did make it into the game.